Groupon shares drop on concern about merchants

 However, it also found that 52 percent of the surveyed merchants are currently not planning to feature deals in the next six months.
 Nearly 24 percent of the merchants intend to feature only one deal in the next six months, the poll also found.

-Groupon shares were down 7.4 percent at $19.10 during afternoon trading on Tuesday, below the company's initial public offering price of $20.
+Groupon shares fell 6.6 percent to close at $19.27 on Tuesday, below the company's initial public offering price of $20.

 Last year, Groupon completed one of the largest Internet IPOs since Google's debut, but the Chicago-based company's business model has been questioned by some analysts.